 If you lack the funds, can’t qualify for a loan, or simply don’t want to purchase a system, you can lease a solar array.
 The solar company will own the panels, and you’ll pay a small rental fee.
 You also have the option of entering into a power-purchase agreement, which allows you to buy discounted energy from the company that installs and maintains panels on your property.
 Either way, you’ll save money on your utility bill and won’t have to maintain the panels—but you likely won’t be eligible for tax credits or rebates.

 As you research your solar purchase, run through this checklist to make sure you’re familiar with your panel and financing options, as well as your roof requirements, location, and rebate eligibility.
-If you determine that solar panels are a good fit for your home, your next step is to research solar companies and request pricing estimates.
+If you determine that solar panels are a good fit for your home, your next step is to research solar companies, request pricing estimates, and read our guide to choosing a solar installation company.
 You’ll be one step closer to enjoying the sustainability and savings of solar panels.

 Do you have any friends who are researching their solar options?
 Share this on social media to help them review these five considerations.